tylergaw/fairweather-ride/README.md

 # Fairweather Ride 2025

-A dumb website about tyler and his bike.
+A silly website about tyler and his bike.

 ## Technology overview